 TMS: The Nonpharmaceutical Treatment for Depression

-According to the Journal of Psychiatry 40% of people taking antidepressants experience side effects with their medications and many of those find these side effects so bothersome that they discontinued treatment.
-TMS on the other hand is not a medication and the only reported side effect is a clicking noise, a tapping feeling, and mild pain around the treatment site during the procedure.
+According to the Journal of Psychiatry, 40% of people taking antidepressants experience side effects with their medications, and many of those find these side effects so bothersome that they discontinued treatment.
+On the other hand, TMS is not a medication, and the only reported side effect is a clicking noise, a tapping feeling, and mild pain around the treatment site during the procedure.
 However, these mild side effects usually only last through the first week of treatment.

 The TMS procedure itself lasts about 35-40 minutes.
-A patient would sit in a comfy chair, a magnetic coil is placed on their head and magnetic pulses are systematically delivered to underactive areas of the brain, and the patient goes about their normal daily routine.
-Because there is no anesthetic necessary and the treatment is non-systemic, the patient can drive home, go to work or school, or any other normal activity immediately after treatment.
-TMS treatments are usually done 5 days a week for 4-6 weeks, although some patients may require treatment up to 12 weeks.
+A patient would sit in a comfy chair, a magnetic coil is placed on their head, magnetic pulses are systematically delivered to underactive areas of the brain, and the patient goes about their regular daily routine.
+Because there is no anesthetic necessary and the treatment is non-systemic, the patient can drive home, go to work or school, or do any other routine activity immediately after treatment.
+TMS treatments are usually done five days a week for 4-6 weeks, although some patients may require treatment up to 12 weeks.

-Depression is the leading cause of disability in America affecting an estimated 16.1 million people.
+Depression is the leading cause of disability in America, affecting an estimated 16.1 million people.
 It is estimated that as many as 4 million depression suffers do not experience relief from standard depression medications.
-These patients are typically prescribed supplemental medications but TMS treatment could be the appropriate alternative to these medications for some patients.
-Ideal candidates for TMS are on more than one medication for depression, are not experiencing relief with current treatment, experiencing excessive side effects from medications, and/or depression is adversely affecting your ability to work.
-Depression is an imbalance of the brain’s neurotransmitters and the effects of this can be absolutely debilitating and the sufferers of this illness need a safe and reliable treatment and TMS may just be the solution; contact a TMS physician to see if this treatment is right for you.
+These patients are typically prescribed supplemental medications, but TMS treatment could be the appropriate alternative to these medications for some patients.
+Ideal candidates for TMS are on more than one medication for depression, are not experiencing relief with current treatment, experiencing excessive side effects from medications, and depression is adversely affecting your ability to work.
+Depression is an imbalance of the brain’s neurotransmitters.
+The impact of this can be absolutely debilitating; the sufferers of this illness need a safe and reliable treatment, and TMS may be the solution; contact a TMS physician to see if this treatment is proper for you.